 During the early 1890s, the Parkers were living elsewhere — possibly in California where Francis Parker “made two journeys” according to his Harvard Class Report (he attended Harvard with the Class of 1868 but left before graduating).

 During the 1892-1893 winter season, 501 Beacon was the home of Mary (Hasbrouck) Sutton, widow of General Eben Sutton, owner of textile mills in North Andover, and their daughter, Eliza (Lila) (Sutton) Young, the widow of Harvard professor Ernest Young.
 They had moved by the next season to 484 Beacon.

 During the 1893-1894 winter season, 501 Beacon was the home of William Fisher Wharton and his wife, Susan C. (Lay) Wharton.
 He was an attorney and had served as Assistant Secretary of State in the Benjamin Harrison Administration.
-They had moved by the next season and were living in Groton by 1895.
+In mid-1894, he purchased a home in Groton which they subsequently made their home.

 During the 1894-1895 winter season, 501 Beacon was the home of John Caswell and his wife, Gertrude (Robbins) Caswell.
 They had married in September of 1894 and 501 Beacon probably was their first home together.
 John Caswell was a real estate broker and would become a noted big game hunter.
 They had moved by the 1895-1896 season.